 Mechanical Engineering Repeat Policy

 At UMBC, students may not register for a course more than two times.
 They are considered registered for a course if they are enrolled after the end of the schedule adjustment period.
-Students may petition the Office of Undergraduate Education for a third and final attempt of a course taken at UMBC or another institution.
+Students may petition through the Academic Success Center for a third and final attempt of a course taken at UMBC or another institution.
 However, the Department of Mechanical Engineering will not support petitions to repeat required 100 and 200-level (lower level) courses for the purpose of continuing in the major.

 Mechanical Engineering Repeat Policy Implications

-Any student who meets the appropriate gateway criteria (see below), but has attempted a lower-level required course twice and not earned a grade of C or better, cannot continue in the Mechanical Engineering program.
+Any student who has attempted a lower-level required course twice and not earned a grade of B or better for gateway courses or C or better for all other required course, cannot continue in the Mechanical Engineering program without special permission.
 This policy applies to courses which may be offered at a higher level (300-400) at another institution, but are considered equivalent to lower-level courses at UMBC.

-Transfer students who have attempted a required lower-level course or its equivalent at another institution more than two times without earning a grade of “C” or better on the second attempt may be admitted to UMBC, but are not eligible for admittance to the Mechanical Engineering program.
+Transfer students who have attempted a required lower-level course or its equivalent at another institution more than two times without earning a grade of B or better for gateway courses or C or better for all other required courses on the second attempt may be admitted to UMBC, but are not eligible for admittance to the Mechanical Engineering program without special permission.

-Applicants admitted in the Fall 2009 and later may designate Mechanical Engineering as their intended major.
-However, students are admitted to the Mechanical Engineering program only when they pass all four of the following Gateway courses: MATH152, ENES101 and ENME110 with a grade of “B” or better and CHEM101, with a grade of “C” or better.
-Students are permitted to retake two of the gateway courses one time to earn the required grade.
-Enrolling in a gateway course at UMBC or another institution is considered an attempt.
+Applicants admitted in the Fall 2022 and later may designate Mechanical Engineering as their intended major.
+However, students are admitted to the Mechanical Engineering program only when they pass all three of the following Gateway courses: MATH152 Calculus II, ENES101 Introduction to Engineering, and ENME110 Statics, with a grade of “B” or better.
+Each Gateway course may be taken up to two times to earn the required grade (see Repeat Policy above for additional details).
 Students are not allowed to take any 300-level or 400-level Mechanical Engineering courses until the gateway requirements are fulfilled.